 Residents are entitled to all of the benefits of other residents and fellows at Stanford University.
 For more information, visit the Stanford GME website for Residents & Fellows.

-Each of the core faculty physicians of our residency program holds an academic position as Clinical Faculty or Affiliate Clinical Faculty of Stanford University School of Medicine, ranging from Affiliate Clinical Instructor in Medicine (our “junior faculty”) to Clinical Professor of Medicine (our “seasoned faculty”).
-As such, faculty physicians lecture to the Stanford University School of Medicine students and the Primary Care Associates Program (Physician Assistant Program) students on a variety of medical topics.
+Our residents and faculty are part of the robust Division of Primary Care and Population Health, within the Department of Medicine at Stanford, and our core faculty physicians are eligible to hold an academic position as Clinical Faculty or Affiliate Clinical Faculty of Stanford University School of Medicine, ranging from Affiliate Clinical Assistant Professor in Medicine (our “junior faculty”) to Clinical Professor of Medicine (our “seasoned faculty”).
+As such, faculty physicians lecture to the Stanford University School of Medicine students and the Primary Care Associates Program (Physician Assistant Program) students on a variety of medical topics and serve as primary care mentors for students earlier in their medical training.